achirkin/easytensor/README.md

   - [ ] Specialize class instances for Array family instances.
   - [ ] Implement the same Array family instances using SIMD, activated by a dedicated flag.
         (different Array implementations would stay in different folders, e.g. `src-base`, `src-avx` or `src-sse`)

+### Documentation and tutorials

+  - [ ] Write a proper tutirual blog post and put a link here.
+  - [ ] Put more links to code examples here
+        (you are welcome to put a link to your use-case repository here via a PR):
+    - A few simple examples are available in [`bench/misc.hs`](https://github.com/achirkin/easytensor/blob/master/easytensor/bench/misc.hs).
+    - Using `SubSpace` operations to iterate over many-dimensional single-var frames in [`bench/subspacefolds`](https://github.com/achirkin/easytensor/blob/master/easytensor/bench/subspacefolds.hs).
+    - Writing highly-generic typeclass instances for generating random frames in [`tests`](https://github.com/achirkin/easytensor/blob/master/easytensor/test/Numeric/DataFrame/Arbitraries.hs).
+    - Using multi-variable frames and matrices (run-time-only-known dimensionality) in [`tests`](https://github.com/achirkin/easytensor/blob/master/easytensor/test/Numeric/MatrixTest.hs).
+    - Deriving `PrimBytes` to use custom element types for frames in [`vulkan-triangles`](https://github.com/achirkin/vulkan/blob/master/vulkan-triangles/src/Lib/Vulkan/Vertex.hs);
+      this is an example of creating an interleaved array to be sent to the GPU rendering pipeline.